skienzmatishun/rippreport/content/p/railroaded-by-the-law/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Top Baldwin County officials hid critical evidence for two decades to keep an innocent man behind bars.
+Official state documents reveal key prosecutors and law enforcement officers knew about a hidden autopsy report before the trial even started.
+Uncover the whole story of how state leaders buried evidence to secure a conviction.
 ---
 For years the Ripp Report has been exposing the corruption in Baldwin County and a Sheriff’s Department, that investigates themselves.
 I hope you have the time to get a Lagniappe and read the whole article as it is behind a paywall currently.
 Free Lagniappe papers are in most news stands in Baldwin and Mobile county.